Hungry Healthy Happy

 Roasted Cherry Tomatoes on toast with chunks of white cheese and sprigs of thyme.

-These roasted cherry tomatoes are little flavour bombs that are a great way to use up tomatoes that are going past their best, and not only are they versatile in their use, but you can flavour them so many different ways too.
-This recipe is so simple, but one of our favourites and most used.
+These roasted cherry tomatoes are little flavour bombs that are a great way to use up tomatoes that are going past their best.
+Not only are they versatile in their use, but you can flavour them so many different ways too.

 Jump to: